We earn a commission if you make a purchase, at no additional cost to you.

 It was enthusiastically received by listeners worldwide, peaking at number 18 on the Billboard chart and number 1 in the Philippines and New Zealand.

-Though the album version of the song is buoyed by a steady beat, Khalid also performs it live with an acoustic guitar accompaniment.
+Though a steady beat buoys the album version of the song, Khalid also performs it live with an acoustic guitar accompaniment.

 You can learn to play it on guitar using this tab.